microsoft/rushjs.io-website/pages/commands/rush_scan.md

 The Node.js module system allows a project to import npm packages without explicitly declaring them as dependencies in the package.json file.
 Such "phantom dependencies" can cause problems.
-Rush and PNPM use symlinks specifically to protect against phantom dependencies.
+Rush and pnpm use symlinks specifically to protect against phantom dependencies.
 These protections may cause runtime errors for existing projects when they are first migrated into a Rush monorepo.
 The "rush scan" command is a handy tool for fixing these